fserdeniz/yHHS/README.md

 The PBCH/MIB path now uses the spec algorithms but still needs CRS-based equalisation before CRCs match reliably; therefore the MIB-derived fields remain unset in this release build.

 - With 5 ms input, the pipeline reliably outputs: `NDLRB`, `CyclicPrefix`, `DuplexMode`, `NCellID`, `NSubframe` (SSS now strictly 3GPP-compliant).
+- The analyzer also reports `FrameOffsetSamples`, the sample index shift required to align the capture so that subframe 0 starts at sample 0.
 - PBCH fields (`CellRefP`, `PHICHDuration`, `Ng`, `NFrame`) require CRS-based channel equalisation; the current code implements the spec descrambler/interleaver/decoder but still needs that equaliser to pass CRC checks on real captures.
 - Heuristic parts (TDD special subframe/config index) are intended for presentation/triage; longer captures improve accuracy.
 - Production-grade PBCH decoding additionally benefits from multi-frame combining and robust channel estimation.